Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: A refined GSOAR (RGSOAR) method

-As is well known, for a sequence of subspaces containing increasingly accurate approximations to the desired eigenvectors, orthogonal projection methods may fail to compute eigenvectors \cite{J40,jiastewart}.
-To correct this deficiency, a refined projection principle is proposed in \cite{J44,J53} (see also \cite{stewart,vorst}) for the linear eigenvalue problem that extracts the best approximate eigenvectors from a given subspace in the sense that the residuals formed with certain approximate eigenvalues available are minimized over the subspace.
-The refined projection methods correct possible non-convergence of eigenvectors and computationally viable.
-The refined projection principle has been extended to solve the SVD problems \cite{hochsten02,jianiu03,jianiu10,kokio04}.
-Since the SOAR and MSOAR methods are orthogonal projection (Rayleigh--Ritz) methods, they also have the possible non-convergence for computing eigenvectors, as has already been shown \cite{huangjialin}.
-To this end, the refined projection principle is extended to the QEP that finds a certain refined Ritz vector whose convergence is guaranteed when the projection subspace is accurate enough \cite{huangjialin}.
-Below we combine the SOAR procedure with the refined projection principle and propose a refined SOAR or MSOAR method.
+As is known, the Rayleigh--Ritz method may fail to converge for computing eigenvectors of the linear eigenvalue problem and the QEP; see \cite{jiastewart} and \cite{huangjialin}, respectively.
+To correct this deficiency, a refined projection principle is proposed in \cite{J44} (see also \cite{stewart,vorst}) for the linear eigenvalue problem, which leads to the refined Rayleigh--Ritz method.
+The refined method extracts the best approximate eigenvectors from a given subspace in the sense that the residuals formed with certain approximate eigenvalues available are minimized in the sense of 2-norm over the subspace.
+A refined GSOAR (RGSOAR) method has been proposed in \cite{bao,zhou}.
+We next describe it and give more details on some practical issues.